Redback-Operations/Tutorial/README.md

 This is a tutorial for a container fitting application in Python.

-To install requirements, type `pip install -r requirements.txt`
+To install requirements, type `pip install -r requirements.txt`.